 Oils are not a food group, yet some, such as nut oils, contain key nutrients and should be included in the diet in moderation.
 Others, such as animal fats, are solid at room temperature and and should be avoided.

 Exercise and everyday physical activity should also be included with a healthy dietary plan.

 Folic acid.
-The U.S. Public Health Service recommends that all women of childbearing age consume 400 micrograms (0.4 mg) of folic acid each day.
-Folic acid, a nutrient found in some green leafy vegetables, nuts, beans, citrus fruits, fortified breakfast cereals, and some vitamin supplements can help reduce the risk of birth defects of the brain and spinal cord (called neural tube defects).
+All women of childbearing age need 400 micrograms (0.4 mg) of folic acid each day.
+Folic acid is a nutrient found in some green leafy vegetables, nuts, beans, citrus fruits, fortified breakfast cereals, and some vitamin supplements.
+It can help reduce the risk of birth defects of the brain and spinal cord (called neural tube defects).
 The most common neural tube defect is spina bifida, in which the vertebrae do not fuse together properly, causing the spinal cord to be exposed.
 This can lead to varying degrees of paralysis, incontinence, and, sometimes, intellectual disability.

 Folic acid is most beneficial during the first 28 days after conception, when most neural tube defects occur.
 Unfortunately, many women do not realize they are pregnant before 28 days.
-Therefore, folic acid intake should begin prior to conception and continue through pregnancy.
-Your health care provider will recommend the appropriate amount of folic acid to meet your individual needs.
+Therefore, folic acid intake should begin before conception and continue through pregnancy.
+Your health care provider will recommend the right amount of folic acid to meet your needs.

 Most health care providers will prescribe a prenatal supplement before conception, or shortly afterward, to ensure all of the woman's nutritional needs are met.
 However, a prenatal supplement does not replace a healthy diet.